oktadev/okta-blog/_source/_posts/2020-08-03-developer-certification.md

 {% img blog/developer_cert/logo.png alt:"use case" width:"200" %}

 Over the past few months, I have been working on a side project that I am really excited about.
-If you know me well, you probably know I enjoy using my side projects to help other teams meet their goals (and if you don’t, I am a Senior Security H@X0R at Okta.
+If you know me well, you probably know I enjoy using my side projects to help other teams meet their goals (and if you don't, I am a Senior Security H@X0R at Okta.
 Check out my blog posts [here](https://developer.okta.com/blog/authors/micah-silverman).)

 So, when the Okta certification team asked me to help them build a cool developer certification experience, I did not hesitate to say yes.

 Before I tell you more about the new exam and the role I played, I want to remind you about the three well-known certifications Okta already has.
 The Okta Certified Professional, Administrator, and Consultant certifications have been around for almost four years.
 You can learn more about these three certifications at [https://www.okta.com/certification](https://www.okta.com/certification).
-They’ve gained quite a bit of attention in four short years from employers and identity experts around the globe.
-In fact, all three of these certifications are ranked 1st, 2nd, and 6th highest-paying IT certifications worldwide according to [Certification Magazine’s 2020 Highest Paying IT Certification](http://certmag.com/salary-survey-2020-new-salary-survey-75/).
+They've gained quite a bit of attention in four short years from employers and identity experts around the globe.
+In fact, all three of these certifications are ranked 1st, 2nd, and 6th highest-paying IT certifications worldwide according to [Certification Magazine's 2020 Highest Paying IT Certification](http://certmag.com/salary-survey-2020-new-salary-survey-75/).

 On August 3, 2020, Okta is releasing its first-ever certification for developers who use Okta, the [Okta Developer Certification](https://www.okta.com/okta-developer-exam-study-guide).